 Underage applicants who are not admitted under the special programs options, and who do not have a high school diploma or GED, are required to register during open enrollment.

-Please note that in cases where a student is below the age of 16 but has already earned a high school diploma or GED, the student does not need to meet with the Chief Admissions Officer, provided they submit their high school diploma or GED Certificate to the Enrollment Services office at the time of application.
+Please note that in cases where a student is below the age of 16 but has already earned a high school diploma or GED, the student does not need to meet with the Underage Admissions Coordinator, provided they submit their high school diploma or GED Certificate to the Enrollment Services office at the time of application.